PDF Template Editor

 {% hint style="info" %}

-#### Data Matching&#x20;
+#### Data matching

-The Variable Name you enter (e.g., `invoiceNumber`) must exactly match the key in the data object you provide in your backend logic later.
+The variable name you enter (e.g., `invoiceNumber`) must exactly match the key in the data object you provide in your backend logic later.
 The editor adds the `<>` tags automatically.

 {% endhint %}

-<figure><img src="/files/8aY99GMwDRyhV54nm1zz" alt="" width="563"><figcaption></figcaption></figure>
+<figure><img src="/files/mHS4O462uvfdVajA2vQR" alt="" width="563"><figcaption></figcaption></figure>

-## Populating the template
+## Populating the Template

 To see these concepts in action, follow our step-by-step guide on [automating PDF reports](/tutorials/app-templates/automating-pdf-reports.md).

-## Deleting a template
+## Deleting a Template

-If you no longer need a PDF template, you can permanently remove it and its associated function:
+If you no longer need a PDF Template, you can permanently remove it and its associated Function:

-1. Navigate to the [Functions Library](/app-builder/build-backend/function-explorer.md).
+1. Navigate to the [Function Explorer](/app-builder/build-backend/function-explorer.md).

 2. Open the PDF Templates Class.

-3. Right-click the specific template instance.
+3. Right-click the specific Template Instance.

 4. Select Remove.